Patient education: High blood pressure treatment in children (Beyond the Basics)

 Participation in sports — Children who have controlled high blood pressure are generally allowed to participate in competitive sports.
 Children and adolescents with high blood pressure are advised to avoid weight lifting until the blood pressure is better controlled.

-Exceptions to these recommendations include children with uncontrolled severe hypertension (stage 2 hypertension, see below), who are generally advised to avoid competitive sports.
+Exceptions to these recommendations include children with uncontrolled severe hypertension (stage 2 hypertension, see below) or those with abnormalities due to high pressure in their echocardiogram (cardiac ultrasound) such as thickened wall of the left ventricular chamber of the heart, who are generally advised to avoid competitive sports.

 Diet — Reducing salt intake and eating more fresh fruits and vegetables and low-fat dairy products can help to reduce blood pressure in children and adolescents with hypertension.
 When possible, the entire family should make these changes to encourage the child to develop healthy eating habits.